piteren/ompr/README.md

 ---
 #### More about `RunningWorker`

-There are two policies (managed by OMPR, controlled with the `rw_lifetime` parameter) of `RunningWorker` lifecycle:
+There are two policies (managed by OMPR, controlled with the `rww_lifetime` parameter) of `RunningWorker` lifecycle:

     1st - RunningWorker is closed after processing some task (1..N) 2nd - RunningWorker is closed only when it crashes or with the OMP exit

 Each policy has job-specific pros and cons.
-By default, the second is activated with `rw_lifetime=None`.
+By default, the second is activated with `rww_lifetime=None`.

     + all RunningWorkers are initialized once while OMP inits - it saves time
     - memory kept by the RunningWorker may grow over time (while processing many tasks)